AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Verification Rules**

 #.
 If a subprogram has a Refined_Global aspect it is used in the analysis of the
-   subprogram body rather than its Global Aspect.
+   subprogram body rather than its Global aspect.

 #.
 The verification rules given for :ref:`global-aspects` also apply.